Custom uploader

 Syntax:

-{prompt:title|default text}
+{inputbox:title|default text}

 Example URL:

-https://{prompt:Input subdomain|i}.example.com/{json:files[0].url}
+https://{inputbox:Input subdomain|i}.example.com/{json:files[0].url}

 Encode text to Base64.